By Fransisco Msonge (MD), 2023

 Some preachers would tell you that it is only natural that you won’t understand a person who speaks in tongues.
 The reason for this, they argue, is that they are speaking a divine language.
 Some would say that they are speaking the language of heaven or of the angels.
 But is this what the Bible teaches about speaking in tongues?
 The answer is obvious: no, this noise and chaotic type of worship is not biblical.

 If you attend many churches, they will tell you that speaking in tongue is a sign that you have the Holy Spirit.
 If you can’t speak in tongues, you don’t have the Holy Spirit.
-Now, the truth is, speaking in tongues is one of the spiritual gifts.
-Therefore, having this gift means that you have the Holy Spirit working in you.
+The truth is that, speaking in tongues is one of the spiritual gifts having this gift means that you have the Holy Spirit working in you.
 However, it is definitely wrong to say that speaking in tongues is the only sign that the Holy Spirit is in you.

 Think about Jesus, our Savior; he didn’t speak in tongues.
 Why?
 Because there was no need for him to speak in tongues.
 He spoke to his own people when he preached.
 His audience readily understood the dialect he used.
 Now, would you say that Jesus lacked spiritual gifts simply because He didn’t speak in tongues?
 Does this mean that he didn’t have the Holy Spirit?
 Of course, the answer is no!